GPUbrainStorm/Audio-Activity-Position-Switcher-OBS-Studio/README.md

 2- Clone the repositry or download and unzip anywhere on your PC.

-3- Start OBS Studio OBS socket on port 4455 with no authintication (You can use auth but you should add the password to main.js in line 111 replacing undefined with 'YOUR_PASSWORD').
+3- Start OBS Studio Websocket on port 4455 with no authintication (You can use auth but you should add the password to main.js in line 111 replacing undefined with 'YOUR_PASSWORD').
 Note: Tested on Websocket v5.x.x and probably won't work with older versions.

 4- Run using Launch.bat file.